-Parc Properties, LLC (the applicant) proposes to develop Tennessee Valley Authority (TVA) property on Norris Reservoir in Campbell County, Tennessee, for commercial recreation purposes.
+Mr. Robert L. Woodson (the applicant) proposes to develop Tennessee Valley Authority (TVA) property on Norris Reservoir in Campbell County, Tennessee, for commercial recreation purposes.
 In 2018, the applicant requested that TVA approve a marina and grant a commercial recreation license to allow for the development and operation of the marina, including pedestrian use facilities and bank stabilization.
 The proposal is consistent with TVA's mission of service and meets TVA's goal of providing recreational opportunities in the Tennessee Valley Region.

 The property is located on a portion of tract XNR-156 on the right descending bank of the Powell River in an embayment of Norris Reservoir at Powell River Mile 8.1 (Figures 1-1 and 1-2).
 TVA owns the property below the shoreline (1020-foot contour).
 TVA retains flowage rights only on XNR-156 from the 1020-foot contour to the 1044-foot contour elevation.
-Currently, a community water-use facility for the backlying Deerfield Resort is constructed in the proposed project limits.
-The current facility consists of two covered floating boat slips, with a total of 48 boat slips.

-The proposal includes a multi-slip marina facility on this property consisting of 288 boat slips for public rent, establishment of harbor limits, and 1,403' of bank stabilization.
-The existing boat slips would remain, but would be reoriented within the new harbor limits and become a part of the commercial marina.
+The proposal includes a multi-slip marina facility on this property consisting of 52 boat slips for public rent, establishment of harbor limits, and 300 feet of bank stabilization.
 The land above the 1044-foot contour elevation is private property where TVA has no land rights.

-1.1.
-Proposed Action
+1.1 Proposed Action

-As described above, the applicant's proposal consists of the conversion of an existing community facility into a commercial marina on Norris Reservoir tract XNR-156.
+As described above, the applicant's proposal consists of the development of a marina on Norris Reservoir tract XNR-156.
 Below is a list of the facilities and land-based activities that would be subject to Section 26a permitting and TVA recreation license approval.
 Project plans are also included in Attachment A.